TheExGenesis/TheExGeneisis/_posts/2020-04-05-offering-5-pulse.md

 ## [DJ LUCAS - "STRANGE ART RAP DECISIONS" (PROD DOG RIBS)](https://www.youtube.com/watch?v=XiGfoWk55Xk&list=PLWRu8dPqHP1VqkcPNjI6bF6NxdDbeWyr_)
 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fxiqo%2FQVFv57XZo-?alt=media&token=8648a6a5-1542-4366-9a03-1c56c925d731)
 - Suburban hometown vibes.
 Clown around not giving a fuck but still make it go hard.
 Lo-fi, "swamp yankee" careless aesthetic.
-- The trajectory from parody to art is now more common than ever and I think he's read.
+- The trajectory from parody to art is now more common than ever and I think he's ready to rise.
 DJ LUCAS has been on his own hero's journey and it's a beautiful sight to see.
 - "They used to think our music's fake but we continued having fate And it's kinda funny now, because they copy what we make"
-- Props to smoking a blunt rolled on what looks like a tree leaf in every video.
+- Props for smoking a blunt rolled on what looks like a tree leaf on every single video.
 [Check out his new EP on soundcloud](https://soundcloud.com/djlucasma/sets/strange-art-rap-decisions).
 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fxiqo%2Fx9RfHRqjeT?alt=media&token=9bf7a6b6-66ea-46f6-b1f9-84551ba6c3b9)

 ***